pingcap/blog/pessimistic-locking-better-mysql-compatibility-fewer-rollbacks-under-high-load.md

   </tr>
 </table>

-In this case, Website A uses optimistic locking, while Website B uses pessimistic locking.
+In this case, Website A uses optimistic concurrency control, while Website B uses pessimistic locking.

-### Optimistic locking in online shopping
+### Optimistic concurrency control in online shopping

-Website A uses optimistic locking.
+Website A uses optimistic concurrency control.
 If you try to buy something, you can quickly add items to your shopping cart, but:

 * You might fail to place an order.
 * If other people place an order for the same item before you, the inventory changes.
 You may encounter a conflict and have to reorder.